 Changing up a gear early will help you to save fuel and minimise emissions and engine noise.

 Speedometer

-The speedometer is equipped with a digital odometer and a trip recorder, in addition to a service intervals display.
+The speedometer is equipped with a digital odometer and a trip odometer, in addition to a service intervals display.

-During the running-in period, the instructions shown on \Rightarrow page 163 should be followed.
+During the running-in period, the instructions shown on "" page 134 should be followed.